LedgerHQ/app-streaming/docs/security.md

 There are 2 kind of exchanges, always initiated by the VM:

 - Requesting a page, given its address.
-The page data, counter, HMAC and merkle tree proof is returned by the host.
+The page data, counter, HMAC and merkle tree proof are returned by the host.
 - Committing a writeable page.
-The page data, counter, HMAC and merkle tree proof is sent by the VM.
+The page data, counter and HMAC are sent by the VM.

 Committing a page always increments its associated counter.